This article was updated on April 16, 2018.

 How to decide what is right for you

-With so many pros and cons, it can be difficult to decide if you should stick with your ecommerce store only or expand into a physical location.
-If you aren’t sure what to do, download our free worksheet and go through these questions to guide yourself in the right direction.
+With so many pros and cons, it can be difficult to decide if you should stick with your eCommerce store only or expand into a physical location.
+If you aren’t sure what to do, answer these questions to guide yourself in the right direction.

 Do you sell products that consumers will benefit from seeing in person?